Utah Water Wells

 The primary water-bearing formation here is the Cache Valley alluvial aquifer.
 Cache County wells typically run 150-350 feet, completed in alluvial fan and lake-bed sediments of Cache Valley.
 Bear River-fed aquifers are reliable.

-Cities and towns in Cache County
+Cities in Cache County

 How much does a water well cost in Cache County?

-How deep are wells typically in Cache County?
+How deep are wells in Cache County?